 So modern chatbots need to be designed from the outset to deliver a convincing level of ‘human-ness’, as customers feel much more comfortable speaking to a machine that is able to communicate like a human would, rather than one that’s responses are obviously robotic.

-To create a chatbot that is at least as human as a real agent, it needs to be able to understand language properly, being able to comprehend syntax, semantics and pragmatics.
-With the first of these, the chatbot needs to be able to understand language structure, or the way in which words are put together to create grammatically correct structures.
+To create a chatbot that is at least as human as a real agent, it needs to be able to understand the language properly, being able to comprehend syntax, semantics, and pragmatics.
+With the first of these, the chatbot needs to be able to understand language structure or the way in which words are put together to create grammatically correct structures.

 From a semantics point of view, the machine must be capable of comprehending meaning, so that when a customer talks to it as people normally do, it can appreciate the specific meaning they are trying to convey.
 Finally, pragmatics is all about the influence of context and shared knowledge in meaning.

 Without this third aspect, a machine will only be able to understand the literal meaning of what is said to it.
 So if a client contacts a customer service bot because they say they ‘need a hand’, the likelihood is that it will take that sentence to mean they need a replacement for an important part of their anatomy!